soligen2010/dspmeterv1/README.md

 Encapsulated many things in classes and re-factored some of the functional dependencies.

 In may cases there needs to be at least a 50ms delay after certain commands to allow the Nextion to process the previous command.
 I changed the way this is done and enforced the delay for all commands (except sending FFT which didn't seem to need it).
 I also reduced the delay timer to 75ms. which seems adequate (it formerly was 159, but not implemented everywhere).
 If you have odd Nextion update issues (I had some when I tried running at 50ms) you can try increasing #define LAST_TIME_INTERVAL in NextionProtocol.h.

+## S-Meter Boost Circuit
+Included is a schematic of the op amp circuit I used to increase the level of the VOL-HIGH input.
+I noticed that lower level signals seemed to have very low resolution in the ADC.
+By amplifying the signal, there is more resolution at the low end, but it maxes out the high end sooner.
+I also added a Zener diode to protect the ADC input.
+The amplification is compensated by adjusting the #define SMETER_GAIN in i2cmeter2.h (raise the number to lower the displayed value.)
+To calibrate, feed the radio an S9 level signal and adjust the value until the meter just passes the S9 reading.

+The SMETER_GAIN setting I used for my uBitx V4 board with the op-amp circuit is 1.5.
+Since I have made come mods to my uBitx, your calibration may vary.

+With the op amp circuit I used, the ADC maxes out at about S9 + 10db.
+However, I run an AGC, and with the AGC turned on, the ADC doesn't max out.
+Ideally I think the SMeter should be calibrated without the AGC, but you can do it either way at your preference.

 ## License
 I follow the same license terms as Dr. Lee.
 I do not claim any license for this code.